 Event organizer Susie Vandiver explains that the event serves 200 to 250 families (about 500 children) each year.
 She states that this is a collaborative effort and she is grateful for the community's assistance with this event.
 Most booths are arranged by age group.
 There is also usually a booth for books and one for games, as well as a table with winter wear, such as gloves, mittens and hats.
 The participating organizations collect donations all year and when the holiday season hits, volunteers go shopping for gifts for each age group.

 High-school age volunteers help families visit booths to choose items and cart the items out to the participating families' cars.
 Families can pre-register to attend Christmas for Kids or they can register on the day of the event.
 Pre-registration locations include:

 Parents are asked not to bring children to the event so that the gifts will be a surprise when opened on Christmas morning.
 For more information about Christmas for Kids, to volunteer or to pre-register, contact Susie Vandiver at the Family Resource Center at 278-273-0065.

-The Lighted Christmas Parade has been a big event for Livermore since 1989.
-It is held annually on the second Saturday of December and this year will be on December 8, 2012.
+The Lighted Christmas Parade, sponsored by the Livermore Lions Club, has been a big event in Livermore since 1989.
+It is held annually on the second Saturday of December and this year will be on December 09, 2017.
 It is a free event and there is no registration fee for any entries in the parade.
 The only requirement is that the entry be lighted.
-The entries are judged, and awards include a 1st prize of $300, a 2nd prize of $200 and a 3rd prize of $100.
+The floats are judged, and monetary prizes will be awarded to 1st through 5th place winners.
+The category of lighted golf carts will also have monetary prizes awarded for 1st through 3rd place winners.
 You may contact Livermore City Hall to advise of your planned entry at 278-2113.

 2010 Christmas Parade Cancelled due to rain